ShiniiPanda/APForums/README.md

 Before anything, there are some pre-requisites that you need to consider before running this application.
 The front-end of the application supports multiple platforms and is built using Microsoft's new .NET MAUI framework.
-For each target operating system, there are some prerequisites that should be meet to ensure stable execution:
+For each target operating system, there are some prerequisites that should be met to ensure stable execution:

 * Android: Android 7.0 (API 24) or higher is required.
 * iOS: iOS 14 or higher is required.